OnTheLine/otl-town-borders/README.md

 - Kristen N. Keegan and William F. Keegan, “Exploring Early Connecticut Mapmaking,” ConnecticutHistory.org, 2012, http://connecticuthistory.org/exploring-early-connecticut-mapmaking/.
 - Robert Baron, “Surveying Connecticut’s Borders,” ConnecticutHistory.org, 2012, http://connecticuthistory.org/surveying-connecticuts-borders/.

+## Known tech issues
+- appears as "not secure" in browsers because several UConn MAGIC WMS historical map layers are on non-secure (http) server.
+Requested that MAGIC update to https several times.

 ## Known border issues

 The following borders are based on best estimates from available digital sources, and do not include detailed archival research.
 If you have better information, please share.